Peter A. Arntson

 Affiliations & Activities

 Peter serves, and has served, on the boards of numerous charitable and nonprofit organizations.
-These include the Northern Virginia Chapter of the American Heart Association, of which he was the Chairman, the Northern Virginia Community Foundation, the Arlington Community Foundation, the National Capital Area Boy Scouts of America, the Benedictine School for Exceptional Children, The Sheltered Occupational Center in Arlington, and the Claude Moore Charitable Foundation.
+These include the Northern Virginia Chapter of the American Heart Association, of which he was the Chairman, the Northern Virginia Community Foundation, the Arlington Community Foundation, the National Capital Area Council of Boy Scouts of America, the Benedictine School for Exceptional Children, and the Claude Moore Charitable Foundation.
 In addition, Peter served as Deputy Commissioner of Accounts for Fairfax County for 13 years.
 He is a retired Colonel in the United States Army Reserves and a graduate of the Army War College at Carlisle, Pennsylvania.

 Distinctions & Honors